Djibouti: Djibouti Republic

 A third independence referendum was held in the French Territory of the Afars and the Issas on 8 May 1977.
 The previous referendums were held in 1958 and 1967, which rejected independence.
 This referendum backed independence from France.
 A landslide 98.8% of the electorate supported disengagement from France, officially marking Djibouti's independence.
 Hassan Gouled Aptidon, an Issa (ethnic Somali) politician who had campaigned for a yes vote in the referendum of 1958, became the nation's first president (1977–1999).

-During its first year, Djibouti joined the Organization of African Unity (now the African Union), the Arab League and United Nations.
+During its first year, Djibouti joined the Organization of African Unity (now the African Union), the Arab League, and the United Nations.
 In 1986, the nascent republic was also among the founding members of the Intergovernmental Authority on Development regional development organization.
 During the Ogaden War, influential Issa politicians envisioned a Greater Djibouti or "Issa-land", where Djibouti's borders would extend from the Red Sea to Dire Dawa.
-That dream however was dashed towards the end of the war as Somali forces were routed from Ethiopia.
+That dream was dashed towards the end of the war as Somali forces were routed from Ethiopia.

 In the early 1990s, tensions over government representation led to armed conflict between Djibouti's ruling People's Rally for Progress (PRP) party and the Front for the Restoration of Unity and Democracy (FRUD) opposition group.
 The impasse ended in a power-sharing agreement in 2000.

-In April 2021, Ismael Guelleh, the second President of Djibouti since independence from France in 1977, was re-elected for his fifth term.
+In April 2021, Ismael Guelleh, the second president of Djibouti since independence from France in 1977, was re-elected for his fifth term.

 Politics

 Djibouti is a unitary presidential republic, with executive power resting in the presidency, which is by turn dominant over the cabinet, and legislative power in both the government and the National Assembly.
+The Economist Democracy Index rated Djibouti as authoritarian in 2024.